Rpedvin/galah-apiclient/docs/index.rst

 Also make sure to replace ``www.galahserver.com`` with the address of your institution's Galah web server.
 You may also want to use *https* vs *http* depending on your institution's installation.

+You can set `verify_certificate` to false if you want to ignore an invalid SSL certificate provided by Galah.
+Only do this if the Galah web server does not have a certificate signed by a CA.

 ``galah_home`` is where the ``tmp/`` directory will be stored, and other directories and files may find there way in there as well.